FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 excerpt_separator: "<!--more-->"
 ---

-nodebb is a modern well supported forum software package with many plugins and a great user experience.
+nodebb is a modern well supported forum software package.
+It has many plugins and provides a great user experience.
+Unlike hosted forums, you can run this on your own domain, which has UX and SEO benefits.

 In this post, we'll show you how to set up single sign on (SSO) for your nodebb forum.

 <!--more-->

 ## The dream

 Imagine you build out an application.
-Let's say you are building the world's best todo tracking application.
-Everyone loves it and it grows wildly popular.
+Let's say you are building the world's best todo tracking app.
+Everyone loves it and it becomes wildly popular.
 Users are adding tasks and checking them off with abandon.
 Your customers clamor for a place to share all their task management tips.

 Enter nodebb.
 You download and install it.
 The forum works great!
-Then you notice that every one of your users now must sign up for another account.
+Then you notice that every one of your users now must sign up for another username and password.
 Boo.

 Luckily, you planned ahead and used an identity management system with OpenID Connect (OIDC) support.
-You realize you can set up nodebb to enable SSO with this existing system.
-All your todo app users will be able to log in and post in your forum with the same username and password they use to log in to your app.
+You realize you can set up nodebb to use this existing system to provide SSO to your users.
+All your todo app users will be able to log in and post in your forum with the same username and password they use for your app.
 Ah, the glory of single sign on.

 Let's see how you can achieve this dream.

 ## Prerequisites

 Before you start, you need a working nodebb server ([installation instructions here](https://docs.nodebb.org/installing/os/)) including a database--I used mongodb.
 You'll need administrative access to nodebb because you'll be installing a plugin.
-Note where that lives; for me, it is at `http://localhost:4567`.
+Note where the nodebb app lives; for me, it is at `http://localhost:4567`.

-You'll also need an OIDC compliant identity server.
-In this post, I'll be using FusionAuth as my identity provider ([here's the five minute setup guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide)), but the nodebb configuration will be much the same with any OIDC compliant server.
+You'll also need an OIDC server.
+In this post, I'll be using FusionAuth as my identity provider ([here's the five minute setup guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide)), but the nodebb configuration will be much the same with any OIDC server.
 FusionAuth will live at `http://local.fusionauth.io`.

 (Wait, what if you aren't using an OIDC compliant identity management system as your SSO server?
-Well, FusionAuth is free for unlimited users and here's [migration instructions](https://fusionauth.io/docs/v1/tech/tutorials/migrate-users).)
+Well, FusionAuth is free for unlimited users and here's [migration instructions](https://fusionauth.io/docs/v1/tech/tutorials/migrate-users).
+Get going!)

 ## Setting up the SSO server

 First, create an application in FusionAuth.
 I'm going to call mine, creatively, "nodebb".
 Note that you can create as many applications as you want.
-If you were really building out "The Dream", you'd also want a 'todo app' application.
-Users have the same username and password for both applications, but may not be able to log in to both.
-(Being able to log in is controlled by registrations, which we'll cover below.)
+If you were really building out "The Dream", you'd also have a 'todo app' FusionAuth application, but for the purposes of this tutorial we'll only set up the nodebb FusionAuth config.
+Users will have the same username and password for all applications, but may not be able to access every one of them.
+(Access is controlled by user registrations, which we'll cover below.)

 After you save the application, edit it again, as we'll need to record a couple of configuration variables.
-Go to the "OAuth" tab.
+Start at the "OAuth" tab.

-The client id and client secret are tied to the FusionAuth application.
-These look like `fe4b813b-e2ec-49c8-b27f-40af5e271792` and and `Qz6PKsagXv13ipiHb4TZ9ii5Q9n_YcFAD-R0D5RKkqo` respectively..
+The client id and client secret are used by FusionAuth to identify the application asking for user information.
+These values look like `fe4b813b-e2ec-49c8-b27f-40af5e271792` and and `Qz6PKsagXv13ipiHb4TZ9ii5Q9n_YcFAD-R0D5RKkqo` respectively.
 Save them off to a text file, as you'll use them later.

 We also need to set up an "authorized redirect URL".
 This will look like `https://HOSTNAME/auth/fusionauth-oidc/callback` where `HOSTNAME` is the location of your nodebb server.
 Since I'm running nodebb locally, this value is `http://localhost:4567/auth/fusionauth-oidc/callback`.

-You want to set up a "logout redirect URL" so that when a user logs out, they are sent back to the nodebb application.
-I set mine to the nodebb homepage: `http://localhost:4567/`
+You want to set up a "logout redirect URL"; when a user logs out, they should sent back to the nodebb app homepage.
+I set mine to this: `http://localhost:4567/`

-This is what it should look like when you've set up your FusionAuth application.
+This is what the "OAuth" tab should look like when you've set up FusionAuth.

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/application-creation.png" alt="The configured application screen." class="img-fluid" figure=false %}